-The following menu is used to restart the switch.
-Access this menu by clicking on the Restart System link in the Maintenance folder.
+The following window is used to restart the Switch.
+Access this window by clicking on the Restart System link in the Maintenance folder.

-Click the Yes after Do you want to save the settings? to instruct the switch to save the current configuration to non-volatile RAM before restarting the switch.
+Click the Yes after "Do you want to save the settings?" to instruct the Switch to save the current configuration to non-volatile RAM before restarting the Switch.

-Clicking the No option instructs the switch not to save the current configuration before restarting the switch.
+Clicking the No option instructs the Switch not to save the current configuration before restarting the Switch.
 All of the configuration information entered from the last time Save Changes was executed will be lost.

-Click the Restart button to restart the switch.
+Click the Restart button to restart the Switch.